- Ages 4+

 Cork City Gaol has not told us about their dining options.

 Yes, Cork City Gaol is wheelchair friendly and has accessible toilets.

-Cork City Gaol has not told us if they are fully pushchair friendly.
+No, Cork City Gaol have stated they are not pushchair friendly.

 Cork City Gaol has not told us if they are dog friendly.